examvijeta/exam-vijeta/WORKFLOW.md

 ---

-This workflow document provides complete n8n-style visual flows with better color contrast for readability! 🚀
+This workflow document provides complete nvisual flows with better color contrast for readability! 🚀